 Functional Operation Overview

-Industrial refrigeration is influenced by safety, environmental, and energy efficiency regulations.
+Industrial refrigeration systems must comply with safety, environmental, and efficiency regulations.

 • Refrigerant handling and leakage control